merenlab/merenlab.org/data/micr-obs-future/index.md

 This resulted in 99 individual FASTA files, ready to be evaluated.

-### Use checkM to evaluate the quality of isolate genomes
+### Using checkM to evaluate the quality of isolate genomes

 Before moving on with any of the reference genomes, we used `CheckM` to evaluate the completeness and contamination of the isolate genomes.
 These metrics are sometimes also given in the databases hosting the publicly available reference genomes (e.g., see [https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_900177485.1/](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_900177485.1/)), but it is always better to double-check.
 Besides, we need the completeness and contamination metrics for the unpublished reference genomes anyhow.